 Paint your vision for the future.
-Describe what it will look like for the whole company and for each individual on your HR team as your company progresses with HR outsourcing.
+Describe what it will look like for the whole company and for everyone on your HR team as your company progresses with HR outsourcing.

-You might say something like, “Picture yourself doing more strategic work while you have a team of professionals on your side handling the daily tasks and advising you on more complex issues.”
-How do you think your HR people would respond to this scenario?
+Invite them to imagine the future, too, by saying something like, “Picture yourself doing more strategic work while you have a team of professionals on your side handling the daily tasks and advising you on more complex issues.”

 With vision comes buy-in

-Give everyone multiple opportunities to ask questions about HR outsourcing, either publicly or face to face with management.
-Focus on communication and transparency of the process – and ensure your HR staff that this move is happening to empower them, not compete with or replace them.
+Give everyone multiple opportunities to ask questions about HR outsourcing, either in group conversations or one-on-one interactions with management.
+Focus on communication and transparency of the process – and ensure your HR staff that this move is happening to empower them, not to compete with or replace them.

-Why hiring a PEO is a good thing for your HR staff
+Why HR outsourcing is good for your HR personnel

-Now, with the support of HR outsourcing, your HR team can spend more time on initiatives that support the business’s goals.
-They can be strategic in their efforts, not just simply reacting to whatever paperwork is coming down the pike.
-They’re freed up to focus on things like training, leadership development, company culture and employee engagement – or other priorities that deserve their attention.
+Once the PEO is in place, your HR team can spend more time on initiatives that support the business’s goals.
+They can be more strategic in their HR efforts, not just simply reacting to whatever paperwork comes down the pike.
+They’re freed up to focus on things like:

-And, greater engagement usually leads to increased retention.
-With more bandwidth to concentrate on strategic initiatives like this, your HR manager will be better positioned to help bring quantifiable results to the company.
+Of course, greater employee engagement usually leads to increased retention.
+With more bandwidth to concentrate on strategic initiatives, your HR manager will be better positioned to help bring quantifiable results to the company.

 Stronger with support

-In addition to handling daily HR administration, with a PEO your HR staff doesn’t have to deal with complicated, messy issues alone.
-A PEO should have a team of professionals to help navigate the complexities of employment issues, which include such things as HR-related government compliance, unemployment, payroll taxes, hiring and firing, and workers’ compensation.
+In addition to handling daily HR administrative tasks, a PEO can help your HR staff address complicated, messy issues that may crop up.
+A reputable PEO should have a team of professionals to help navigate the complexities of employment issues, such as:

-A reputable PEO should also be able to scale its available features and services when your business needs evolve.
+A reputable PEO should offer features and services you may not be able to provide otherwise, and those services should adjust as your business needs evolve.
 This can help ensure that your HR team has the resources and support it needs to work more efficiently at any stage.

-For example, if you’ve only got five employees, you may not currently be in a position to offer a retirement savings plan.
-But, what if your business volume increases and you find yourself needing to double or triple your company’s workforce in the next couple of years?
-Adding a 401(k) option to your benefits package gives your HR staff more resources to attract and retain talent.
+For example, if you only have five employees, you may not currently be able to offer a retirement savings plan.
+And if your business volume increases and you find yourself needing to double or triple your company’s workforce in the next couple of years?
+Having a 401(k) option available to your employees gives your HR staff another resource to attract and retain top talent.

 If you choose a PEO with scalable offerings, they’ll be able to adapt as your needs change over time.